alf45tar/Pedalino/README.md

     - 1st switch between tip and sleeve
     - 2nd switch between ring and sleeve
   - 3 switches
+    - 1st switch close tip and sleeve
+    - 2nd switch close ring and sleeve
+    - 3rd switch close tip, ring and sleeve

+Momentary and latch type switches are supported.

-Normally open and normally closed is always supported and configurable by software if your switch do not have polarity switch.
+Normally open (NO) and normally closed (NC) is always supported and configurable by software if your foot switch do not have polarity switch.

 ## Expression pedals